 Negotiating the Farmout Agreement

 As with all negotiations, understanding the other party’s interests and motivations is key to effective negotiation and properly structuring a complete deal.
+You could Consider negotiation skills training to equip your people to negotiate with confidence and success to help in this aspect.
+You should be able to better estimate how far the other party will be willing to give and take in negotiating the terms of the Farmout Agreement.
 Knowing this will also help you understand the other party’s best alternative to the negotiated agreement.
-You will be able to better estimate how far the other party will be willing to give and take in negotiating the terms of the Farmout Agreement.
 The following are the most common interests motivating Farmors and Farmees.

 Interests Motivating the Farmor: